-STA130 Homework #2: Analysis of a Marital Mortality Study
+STA130 Homework #2: Analysis of Marital Mortality

-(Due in tutorial at 2:10 pm sharp on Wednesday, February 10, 2016.)
+(Due in lecture at 2:10 pm sharp on Monday, February 27, 2017.)

 NOTE: You may discuss this assignment with other students, but you must understand and type and create your solutions entirely by yourself.
 You can also ask your TA for assistance, either after a tutorial or by arranging to meet with them another time.
 And, don't forget the information at www.probability.ca/Rinfo.html about the "R" statistical software package.